PrestaShop/prestashop.github.io/news/_posts/2021-02-19-first-public-oss-demo.md

 **Next session, however, will be public and streamed live** on the PrestaShop project's new [YouTube channel](https://www.youtube.com/channel/UCchgBHHhl5Vu7HgjrzpvVQQ).

+Attendees will be able to ask questions in the chat that will be read and answered live.

 Each session will be kept in record on YouTube, so that even if you can't attend to the live stream, you will still be able to catch up later.

 ## This first session agenda